Skip to main content

 From Compromise to Privilege Escalations: What Causes Lateral Movement?

-Lateral movement kicks off with an initial compromise; hackers often gain network access through means like phishing or compromised credentials.
-With that first foothold, attackers can move laterally through the network when controls aren’t sufficient to stop privilege escalation, mitigate pass-the-ticket attacks, or thwart other methods favored by hackers.
+Lateral movement starts with an initial compromise; today, the most common initial access vectors are vulnerability exploitation, phishing, and credential abuse.
+With that first foothold, attackers can move laterally through the network when controls aren’t sufficient to stop privilege escalation.

 Lateral Movement Examples: Notable Incidents

-High-profile breaches often use lateral movement to expand attack surfaces and access critical assets; notable examples include:
+High-profile breaches often use lateral movement to expand blast radius and access critical assets; notable examples include:

 What Types of Cyberattacks Use Lateral Movement?